 De Minimis Temperature Increase Allowance

-The Hoopa Tribal Reservation Tributary Temperature Criteria allows for a de minimis temperature increase above the numeric criteria or the natural background temperature.
+The Reservation Tributary Temperature Criteria allows for a de minimis temperature increase above the numeric criteria or the natural background temperature.
 We choose to include a de minimis increase allowance as a way of accounting for monitoring measurement error and tolerating negligible human impacts.

 If a particular tributary exceeds a temperature numeric criterion due to natural conditions (or natural conditions plus a de minimis human impact), then the waterbody need not be listed on the Tribe’s 303(d) list.
 Such waterbodies would not be considered impaired because they would be meeting the narrative natural background provisions of the Hoopa Temperature Criteria.
 These tributaries should be identified as an attachment to the Tribe’s section 303(d) list submission to EPA along with the demonstration that these waters do not exceed the natural background provision.